 With thought-provoking themes surrounding family and friendship, and a number of top quality set pieces, Civil War maintained the MCU’s push to become the world’s biggest film series.

-13. Batman Returns
+15. Batman Returns (1992)

 A gritty, violent and poignant flick, Logan is viewed by many as the true ending to Fox’s X-Men series.
 Thematically, it’s a heavy movie, but it needs to be: Logan is a more intimate tale than previous X-Men movies and, consequently, takes the time to really dig into the character’s motives and moral compass.

-11. Spider-Man: No Way Home
+13. Spider-Man: No Way Home (2021)